cKlee/ecpo/ecpo-tmp.md

 [ hasBeginTemporal ]: #hasbegintemporal

-A temporal information, like a year or a date
+A temporal information for the beginning group, like a year, a season, a month or a day

 	ecpo:hasBeginTemporal a owl:DatatypeProperty ;
 		rdfs:label "has begin temporal"@en ;
 		rdfs:label "hat beginnende Zeit"@de ;
 		rdfs:domain ecpo:Chronology ;
-		rdfs:comment "A temporal information, like a year or a date for the beginning group"@en ;
+		rdfs:comment "A temporal information for the beginning group, like a year, a season, a month or a day"@en ;
 		rdfs:subPropertyOf ecpo:hasBegin ;
 		rdfs:subPropertyOf dcterms:temporal ;
 		rdfs:isDefinedBy <> .